-On July Fourth the city of Rockville, Maryland, celebrates America's birthday with music and a bang.
+On July Fourth each year, the city of Rockville, Maryland, near Washington, D.C., celebrates America's birthday with music and a huge pyrotechnics show.
 Fourth of July fireworks are presented by the mayor and council of the City of Rockville at Mattie J.T.
-Stepanek Park in King Farm with musical entertainment by the Nighthawks.
+Stepanek Park in King Farm with musical entertainment by well-known musicians.

-The family-friendly celebration of Independence Day draws a large crowd from around the region.
-If you plan on going, bring chairs, blankets, food, and beverages.
+The family-friendly celebration on Independence Day draws a large crowd from around the region.
+When you go, bring chairs, blankets, some good old traditional American picnic food, and drinks so you can settle in and enjoy the day.
 The live music and fireworks are viewable from the park grounds.

-Food and beverages will be available for purchase.
-You can bring your own food, but no barbecuing or open flames will be allowed at the park.
+- Food and beverages will be available for purchase.
+You can bring your own food, but no barbecuing or open flames will be allowed in the park.

-There will be a first aid tent on Piccard Drive for minor injuries.
+- There will be a first aid tent on Piccard Drive for minor injuries.
 This location doubles as the lost child recovery area.
-Drones are prohibited.

-No rain date is planned.
-In case of an inclement forecast for the day, check with the City of Rockville if the event will go on.
+- No rain date is planned.
+In case of an inclement forecast for the day, check with the City of Rockville to see if the event will go on.

 Park Access Changes

-The dog park will be closed from July 3 at 7 a.m. to July 5 at 9 a.m.
-There will be limited access to certain parts of Mattie J.T.
-Stepanek Park from July 1 to July 4.
+Portions of Stepanek Park are closed for the event with dates and times for the closures posted in June.
+Usually, the dog park will be closed from July 3 at 7 a.m. to July 5 at 9 a.m. and there will be limited access to certain parts of Stepanek Park from July 1 to July 4.
 The fireworks safety zone, which includes the football fields, tennis courts, playground, and parking lots will be closed July 3 to July 4.

 About the Location

-Stepanek Park is located in King Farm, which is an organized residential community within Rockville, Maryland.
+Stepanek Park is located in King Farm, which is a planned residential community within Rockville, Maryland.

 Other Festivities on July Fourth

-If you are looking for different festivities on the day of July 4, you might want to consider a jaunt into the nation's capital for the mother of all Independence Day celebrations along Constitution Avenue on the National Mall.
+If you are looking for different festivities on the day of July 4, consider a jaunt into the nation's capital for the mother of all Independence Day celebrations along Constitution Avenue on the National Mall.
 Festivities end with a spectacular display of fireworks over the Washington Monument.